robohydra/robohydra/documentation/index.md

 return 404 for every URL except the admin interface (available in `/robohydra-admin`).

-Each element in the `plugins` list in the configuration file will be a plain Javascript object with the properties `name` and `config`.
+Each element in the `plugins` list in the configuration file can be one of two things:

+* A plain Javascript object with the properties `name` and `config`.
 The former specifies the name of the plugin to load, while the latter specifies a Javascript object with the configuration keys and values you want to pass to the plugin.
+* A string with the name of the plugin.
+This is equivalent to setting `config` to an empty object.

-Not all plugins need it, so the configuration object might be empty.
-An example of a RoboHydra configuration file loading a plugin named `my-plugin` with the configuration keys `path` and `logLevel` could be:
+An example of a RoboHydra configuration file loading a plugin `logger` (without special configuration) and a plugin named `my-plugin` with the configuration keys `path` and `logLevel` could be:

+    {"plugins": ["logger",
-    {"plugins": [{"name": "my-plugin",
+                 {"name": "my-plugin",
                   "config": {"path": "/var/log/example.log",
                              "logLevel": "warn"}]}